 A withdrawal is considered official when written notification has been received by the Vice President for University Student Affairs stating the student's intention to withdraw from the university.
 All refunds are subject to review by the Vice President for University Student Affairs.
-For official withdrawals, tuition will be prorated at following intervals: 100% before the first day of the quarter; 1st week -90%; 2nd to 3rd week -75%; 4th to 6th week -50%; 7th to 8th week -25%; and 4fter week 8-0%.
+For official withdrawals, tuition will be prorated at following intervals:

+• Before the first day of the quarter: 100%

+• 1st week: 90% • 2nd - 3rd week: 75% • 4th - 6th week: 50% • 7th week: 25% • After week 7: 0%